megorei/website-neo4j-ruby/source/how-tos/_rails_neo4j_app.md

 gem install rails
 ~~~

-Since the application won't use Active Record we can pass the `--skip-active-record` option.
+Since the application won't use Active Record, we can pass the `--skip-active-record` option.

 ~~~
 rails new . --skip-active-record